-Year ended 31 December 2023 is our first year of reporting in line with the TCFD recommendations.
+Year ended 31 December 2024 is our second year of reporting in line with the TCFD recommendations.
 During this year, we have worked to evaluate and improve our alignment to the recommendations of the TCFD in accordance with UK Financial Conduct Authority (FCA) requirements Policy Statement PS21/24.

-In 2023 we focused on continuous improvement of our governance and understanding of climate risks and opportunities and strengthening how this is managed within our investments.
-We recently committed to aligning 100% of our portfolio to net zero by 2050.
-Publishing TCFD disclosures fulfils part of our commitment as signatory to the Net Zero Asset Managers Initiative (NZAM).
+In 2024 we focused on continuous improvement of our governance and understanding of climate risks and opportunities and strengthening how this is managed within our investments.

-This year's disclosure describes our approach to governing climate-related topics, how we conducted scenario analysis including summary findings, and broader discussions around risk management and metrics and targets used within our organisation.
+This year's disclosure describes our approach to governing climate-related topics, implementation of the findings from scenario analysis, and broader discussions around risk management and metrics and targets used within our organisation.
 We are working towards embedding these into our business and using these results to inform decision-making.